Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

-Allogene Therapeutics Inc. (NASDAQ: ALLO)’s stock price has decreased by -4.52 compared to its previous closing price of 5.09.
-However, the company has seen a -1.22% decrease in its stock price over the last five trading sessions.
+Allogene Therapeutics Inc. (NASDAQ: ALLO)’s stock price has decreased by -7.36 compared to its previous closing price of 4.89.
+Nevertheless, the company has seen a loss of -8.30% in its stock price over the last five trading days.

 Is It Worth Investing in Allogene Therapeutics Inc. (NASDAQ: ALLO) Right Now?

-compared to its average ratio and a 36-month beta value of 0.79.
-Analysts have mixed views on the stock, with 14 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for ALLO is 0.76.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.